Condemned At Kangaroo Court

 It was miserable on Saint Helena

-My best years spent in melancholia.
+my best years spent in melancholia.

 Philosophe